PTSD And Trauma: What Is Post-Traumatic Stress Disorder?

 Of all the weighty-sounding diagnoses in the DSM-V, perhaps Post-traumatic Stress Disorder (commonly referred to as PTSD) is the most weighty.
 In short, PTSD is an anxiety disorder resulting from exposure to an intensely dramatic event or events.
 Following exposure to trauma, individuals suffering from PTSD can experience recurrent painful thoughts or dreams, flashbacks, difficulty with sleep and anger, and other intense feelings including anxiety and hopelessness.

 The term PTSD came into usage following the Vietnam War as thousands of veterans returned from Vietnam experiencing symptoms clearly related to their exposure to trauma.
 The diagnosis loosely correlates to the term Shell Shock, which was first used under similar circumstances following World War I. PTSD is quite common among soldiers who served in both Iraq wars and in Afghanistan.

 Yet it is not only trauma associated with war that is sufficient to cause the kind of suffering captured by the term PTSD.
-Rape, abuse, assault, natural disasters and various other types of trauma, physical and otherwise, can all cause serious, prolonged suffering.
+Rape, abuse, assault, natural disasters, the COVID-19 pandemic, and various other types of trauma, physical and otherwise, can all cause serious, prolonged suffering.
 In fact, many psychotherapists are rethinking symptoms formerly described as indicative of personality disorders instead as being better classified as part of PTSD.

-Consistent with the non-diagnostic approach of our NYC therapy center in Tribeca and Park Slope, Brooklyn, there is no set formula that we follow in working with patients who are experience suffering related to trauma.
+Consistent with the non-diagnostic approach of our NYC therapy center in Tribeca and Park Slope, Brooklyn, as well as our online therapy options, there is no set formula that we follow in working with patients who are experiencing suffering related to trauma.
 Frequently, talking in therapy about the traumatic events, once an environment is created to do so, is tremendously helpful.
 But not always.
 Revisiting suffering can also create significant disturbance that results in unnecessary pain.
 Navigating this is an art.
 We do not believe in revisiting trauma solely for the sake of revisiting trauma, as an end-in-itself.
 As with many challenges, we think the most growth often comes from finding ways of building with pain, rather than merely expressing it.